Home / Morocco Photography Tour

 - Camel trek

 Award-winning Michael Breitung is an established landscape photographer from Germany.
 He is a keen explorer and an avid fan of Morocco, in particular the desert wilderness.
-While he has photographed extensively across continents, he instantly fell in love with the tranquility of the Moroccan landscapes.
+While he has photographed extensively across continents, he instantly fell in love with the tranquility of the Moroccan landscapes and led our 2020 photo tour.

 View some of Michael’s photography on the image reel and below –